sidpalas/devops-directive-website/content/posts/2020/02/hugo-and-caddy-on-gcp/index.md

 }
 ```

-After redeploying and waiting for the DNS settings to propagate I was able to access my site and bask in the glory of the https connection symbol!
+After redeploying and waiting for the DNS settings to propagate I was able to access my site and bask in the glory of the HTTPS connection symbol!

 {{< img "images/*https-success*" >}}

 ## Closing Thoughts

-Overall I'm happy with this configuration and am amazed that all of this can be accomplished for free using mostly open source software!
+Overall I'm happy with this configuration and am amazed that all of this can be accomplished for free using mostly open-source software!
 It was also useful to continue gaining experience with the tools and platforms.

 My hope is now that everything is set up and configured, the amount of maintenance effort required should be low.
 Time will tell...

-In a future post I will cover how I used Google Cloud Build to automate the deployment process.
-I also plan do some benchmarking to see just what kind of load this tiny server can handle!
+In a future post, I will cover how I used Google Cloud Build to automate the deployment process.
+I also plan to do some benchmarking to see just what kind of load this tiny server can handle!